I went from 8 cups of coffee every day down to 1 (and some days, none!). Here’s why and how I broke my caffeine addiction.

 2. Replace some coffee with tea

 On days that I was really struggling during the gradual phase down, I’d have a cup of black tea or green tea since the amount of caffeine in tea is less than coffee and espresso.
 Black tea has 25-48 mg of caffeine in an 8oz cup and green tea has 25-30 mg.
 If you’re new to tea, it may take getting used to since many people find it tastes like dirt.
 Try a few different varieties and experiment with sugar and milk to decide what you like.
+You may not want to grab a fully caffeine free tea at first since it won’t help minimize withdrawal symptoms.

 I love gunpowder or genmaicha green tea.
 I like black tea less, but I do like chai tea (which is black tea with spices).
 And I hate any flavored teas, like peach, strawberry, etc. I prefer my green tea plain, while a little milk and honey makes black tea more palatable.

 Remember that herbal tea doesn’t have any caffeine so keep that in mind if you’re trying to minimize withdrawal symptoms.
+And remember that energy drinks often have MORE caffeine that coffee so you’ll need to be aware of what’s in those if you try to replace your coffee with a different type of beverage.

 3. Get a single-brew system

 When I wanted to switch to decaf coffee post run, I knew most days I would be too lazy to brew an entire new pot of coffee or make a decaf french press.
-I also knew I was too much of a coffee snob to drink Kuerig coffee and I didn’t want to use plastic cups or use the reusable cup.
-But I remembered how much I loved the nespresso in our hotels in Ireland and St. Lucia.
+I also knew I was too much of a coffee snob to drink Kuerig coffee, and I didn’t want to use plastic cups or use the reusable cup.
+But I remembered how much I loved the Nespresso in our hotels in Ireland and St. Lucia.

 After a little research, I learned Nepresso recycles their aluminum pods (they send a bag for you to mail them back) which made me feel better about the whole thing.
 So I bought this Nespresso to brew my decaf cup.
 It gave me the ritual of brewing coffee and I didn’t notice a difference in taste at all with decaf.
-Yes, it was a splurge but I knew it was going to be brutal to decrease my caffeine intake and I wanted to treat myself.
+Yes, it was a splurge but I knew it was going to be brutal to decrease my caffeine intake, and I wanted to treat myself.
 Having a really good cup of espresso helped ease the pain when I was dealing with withdrawal symptoms.

 4. Drink espresso instead of coffee